Fdslk/ops/ELK/README.md

 #### Deploy kibana in k8s

 * add a [kibana deployment manifest](https://github.com/Fdslk/ops/blob/main/ELK/kibana-elk.yaml) include deployment image and service information.
 Meanwhile, the elasticsearch expose url should be added into k8s container as environment variable.
 Like, **ELASTICSEARCH_HOSTS**.
 After successfully deploying, command ```curl http://localhost:32184/status``` can be used to check kibana is ready or not.
 For here, I have question.
 If I used exposed services ip:port, kibana cannot access to es pods.
-However, when I used the nodes cluster IP: ```192.168.65.4```.
-Kibana can communicate with es cluster, which can be shown as following pic2:
+However, when I used the nodes cluster IP: ```192.168.65.4:<external exposed port>```.
+What's more, you also can utilize k8s service name as hostname with target port to communicate with es pods.
+When kibana runs up, the following pic can be shown after you access to ```http://localhost:32184``` on your browse:
 ![pic2](https://user-images.githubusercontent.com/6279298/168193484-750f822b-fad8-491c-8d64-3125c5190e2c.png)

 #### Deploy logstash in k8s